 On October 1st, 2013 Republican members of congress forced a Government shut down in protest of ObamaCare and some of its key provisions by not signing off on the budget needed in order to move forward.

 The shutdown didn’t actually stop ObamaCare, but it did shut down congress for 17 days costing tax payers about $24 billion.
 Most of the funding for ObamaCare is mandatory and has nothing to do with the appropriation bills Congress was protesting.

 UPDATE: For 2017 something like this could have happened, but Democrats lost power in the 2016 election and don’t have the votes to filibuster the Republican budget plan.
 So for now 20 million lives are on the line over this.

 Congress Health Insurance Exchange Catch

-As noted above, it is a the myth that Congress and their staff are exempt from buying their health insurance through the health insurance marketplace.
-The rest of the page covers some details related to that point.
+As noted above, it is essentially a the myth that Congress and their staff are exempt from buying their health insurance through the health insurance marketplace.

 Is the ObamaCare Loop Hole for Congress Fair

 The health insurance purchasing system set up under ObamaCare may not be fair, as it doesn’t provide equal treatment to all Americans, however it is fair in that Congress is on the same plans anyone else has access to.